Why we exist

 The majority of those seeking our support are Maltese families going through financial difficulties.

-To help cope with the increasing numbers requiring food, we are launching a "Reverse Advent Calendar" campaign annually.
-This is a request to the general public to place one non-perishable food item in a box every day from 1st to 24th December.
+Just as we did last year, in November 2019 we are launching a "Reverse Advent Calendar" campaign.
+This is a request to the general public, schools, corporations and organization to undertake to place one non-perishable food item in a box every day from 1st to 24th December.
 In this way, everyone has the opportunity to prepare a food pack that will sustain a family in need for one week.

 During 2015 Rev. Kim Hurst along with her team of volunteers began feeding approximately 5-10 families per week.